ragardner/tksheet/DOCUMENTATION.md

 span = self.sheet["A1"]
 ```

 The above span represents the cell `A1` or row 0, column 0.
-A reserved span attribute can then be used to retrieve the data for cell `A1`, example below:
+A reserved span attribute named `data` can then be used to retrieve the data for cell `A1`, example below:

 ```python
 span = self.sheet["A1"]